rnelsonchem/gcmstools/docs/basics.rst

 It is common practice to do all imports at the top of a Python program.
 That way it is clear exactly what code is being brought into play.
 Run this new file using the ``python`` command from the terminal.
+Again, the plot window will appear, but you will not be able to work in the terminal until you close this window.

 .. code::

     gcms>$ python tic_plot.py

-The plot window will now appear, and you will not be able to work in the terminal until you close this window.
 Alternatively, you can run this program directly from IPython.
+This has the advantage that once the window is closed, you are dropped back into an IPython session that "remembers" all of the variables and imports that you created in your program file.
+See :doc:`Appendix A <appendA>` for more information here.

 .. code::

     In : %run tic_plot.py

-This has the advantage that once the window is closed, you are dropped back into an IPython session that "remembers" all of the variables and imports that you created in your program file.
-See :doc:`Appendix A <appendA>` for more information here.

 .. _Matplotlib documentation: http://matplotlib.org/contents.html